simplesourcing/simplesagas/README.md

 #### Simple Sourcing Action Processor

 This is the base implementation of an action processor.
-It turns io.simplesource.saga.user.saga action requests into Simple Sourcing action requests.
+It turns saga action requests into Simple Sourcing action requests.
-It gets the latest sequence Id from the the stream of io.simplesource.io.simplesource.saga.user.saga.user.command responses for the aggregate.
+It gets the latest sequence Id from the the stream of command responses for the aggregate.
-It then forwards the Simple Sourcing io.simplesource.io.simplesource.saga.user.saga.user.command response back to the sagas coordinator.
+It then forwards the Simple Sourcing command response back to the sagas coordinator.

 #### Async Action Processor